fltk/fltk/README.Wayland.txt

 3.3 FreeBSD

-The Wayland platform is know to work with FreeBSD version 13.1 and the sway compositor.
+The Wayland platform is known to work with FreeBSD version 13.1 and the sway compositor.

-These packages are necessary to build the FLTK library and the sway compositor: pkg install git autoconf pkgconf xorg urwfonts gnome seatd sway dmenu-wayland dmenu
+These packages are necessary to build the FLTK library and the sway compositor: pkg install git autoconf pkgconf xorg urwfonts gnome glew seatd sway dmenu-wayland dmenu

-The FLTK library can be built using either configure or CMake as follows :
+The FLTK library can be built as follows using either configure or CMake :

 1) Using configure